marievozanne/STAT244NF/about.md

 ## Academic accommodations

 AccessAbility Services is the office on campus that determines academic accommodations for students with disabilities.
 If you need official accommodations through AccessAbility Services, you have a right to have these met and kept confidential.
 Please contact AccessAbility Services, located in Mary Lyon Hall 3rd Floor, at 413-538-2634 or accessability-services@mtholyoke.edu.
 If you are eligible for academic accommodations, you will be provided with an accommodation letter.
 Once you receive your accommodation letter, I would like to meet with you and discuss these approved accommodations and our class.
-For more information on who might be eligible for accommodations and the application process please see the AccessAbility Services website (www.mtholyoke.edu/accessability).
+For more information on who might be eligible for accommodations and the application process please see the [AccessAbility Services website](www.mtholyoke.edu/accessability).

 ## Religious accommodations